Sergio Rubio: Management career

 Rubio has spent his coaching career in the Liga de Ascenso.
-He has coached defunct Club de Fútbol Cuernavaca, Cruz Azul Oaxaca who are now Cruz Azul Hidalgo, Atlético Celaya who are now Club Celaya, and currently is the manager at Estudiantes de Altamira.
+He has coached Colibríes de Morelos, including a span in 2003 where he was fired mid-Clausura, re-hired two weeks later, and then fired once again three weeks after being re-hired.
+He also coached Cruz Azul Oaxaca who are now Cruz Azul Hidalgo, Atlético Celaya who are now Club Celaya, and as of 2011 was the manager at Estudiantes de Altamira.